 Valentine’s Day always stirs up visions of flowers, candy, and most importantly, lots of chocolate!
 While you may think that all of those chocolate kisses (or these chocolate peanut butter truffles!) will cause chaos in your body, you’ll be surprised to learn otherwise.
-Everyone’s heard that chocolate causes weight gain, skin breakouts, and other ailments, but scientific research actually proves that chocolate, more specifically cocoa, has multiple health benefits.
+Everyone’s heard that chocolate causes weight gain, skin breakouts, and other ailments, but scientific research actually proves that chocolate, more specifically cocoa featured in these double chocolate muffins, has multiple health benefits.

 Health Benefits of Cocoa: Antioxidants

 Cocoa, derived from the cocoa bean, is rich in multiple polyphenolic compounds.
 It is most abundant in a subclass of polyphenols called flavanols, primarily catechin and epicatechin.
 Cocoa actually contains a higher concentration by weight of this class of flavanols than almost any other plant source.

 Of course, the amount depends on the processing and production method, but a high quality cocoa powder can contain as much as 10% flavonoids.
 Dark chocolate contains a higher percentage of cocoa than milk chocolate, and therefore contains more flavonoids.